-You must report on Form 1099-R corrective distributions of excess deferrals, excess contributions and excess aggregate contributions under section 401(a) plans, section 401(k) cash or deferred arrangements, section 403(a) annuity plans, section 403(b) salary reduction agreements, and salary reduction simplified employee pensions

-(SARSEPs) under section 408(k)(6).
+You must report on Form 1099-R corrective distributions of excess deferrals, excess contributions and excess aggregate contributions under section 401(a) plans, section 401(k) cash or deferred arrangements, section 403(a) annuitý plans, section 403(b) šalary reduction agreements, and salary reduction simplified employee pensions (SARSEPs) under section 408(k)(6).
 Excess contributions that are recharacterized under a section 401(k) plan are treated as distributed.
 Corrective distributions must include earnings through the end of the year in which the excess arose.
 These distributions are reportable on Form 1099-R and are generally taxable in the year of the distribution (except for excess deferrals under section 402(g)).
-Enter Code 8, P, or in some cases D, in box 7 (with Code B if applicable) to designate the distribution and the year it is
+Enter Code 8 or P in box 7 (with Code B if applicable) to designate the distribution and the year it is taxable.